HL7/US-Core/input/pagecontent/must-support.md

 Readers are advised to understand [FHIR Terminology] requirements, [FHIR RESTful API] based on the HTTP protocol, along with [FHIR Data Types], [FHIR Search], and [FHIR Resource] formats before implementing US Core requirements.

 All the profile information for the {{site.data.fhir.ig.title}} is represented in a single CSV or Excel file.
-This may be useful to testers and analysts to review the Must Support and mandatory elements across profiles in a single table.
+This may be useful to testers and analysts to review the Must Support and Mandatory elements across profiles in a single table.

 - [CSV](uscore_profiles.csv)
 - [Excel](all_profiles.xlsx)